-Vibes currently only supports MMS messages sent to AT&T, Verizon, and T-Mobile/Metro devices.
+Vibes currently only supports MMS messages sent to AT&T, Verizon, T-Mobile/Metro, and U.S. Cellular devices.

 Since our HTTP and SMPP APIs can only send text-based messages, we also offer an MMS Message API, which facilitates the sending of MMS messages that may include pictures, gifs, and more.
 Our current implementation utilizes MM7 protocol along with some additional customer header extensions to accommodate features and optimizations beyond the basic protocol.